top of page

 Toaster vs. Toolbox

 Apple's UX (User eXperience) design philosophy is to "hide" most complexities.
 Apple wants their computers to be as "easy to use" as a toaster.
 The problem with that, of course, is that computers aren't toasters -- they are inherently complicated machines.
-Apple believes their UX and software relieves you from having to learn anything beyond simple basics.
+Apple implies their UX and software relieves you from having to learn anything beyond simple basics.
 But that's just not true.
-Getting the most from your computer requires that you understand how to use it, starting with that list I included above.
+Making good use of your computer requires that you understand how to operate it, starting with that list I included above.
 But because Apple strives to hide such complexity then most (not all, but most) Mac users tend to never learn all the ways their computer could be more useful.
 That is, in ways that Apple didn't foresee or intend.

 If an Apple engineer didn't give you a button, menu, or feature to do something then it's because Apple doesn't particularly intend for you to easily do that thing.
 Not that you can't -- indeed, you can do many such things but they aren't as openly presented or encouraged, so you aren't as likely to find and learn them as you might on a Windows PC.